1Panel-dev/docs/docs/user_manual/settings.md

 1. Access and log in to Microsoft Azure: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
 2. Click on New Registration and fill in the registration information, where the Redirect URI serves as the Redirect URL parameter
 3. The Application (Client) ID on the homepage serves as the Client ID
-4. On the Certificates & Secrets page, create a new client secret, fill in the relevant information, and the generated value serves as the Client Secret
+4. On the Certificates & Secrets page, create a new client secret, fill in the relevant information, and the generated value will serve as the Client Secret
 5. On the API Permissions page, select the required permissions, add permissions, Microsoft Graph, delegated permissions, and check Files.ReadWrite.All, offline_access, User.Read, which will be passed as the scope

 ### Auth code of OneDrive